jeffreykegler/hoonlint/misc/jogging.md

 The indentation of the body of a split queenside jog should be 1 stop less than the indentation of the jog's head.

-## Linting considerations
+## Non-standard code

-For linting purposes, it is necessary to decide the intended chess-sidedness of misindented jogging hoons, joggings and jogs.
+For linting purposes, it is necessary to decide the intended chess-sidedness of misindented jogging hoons, joggings and jogs in non-standard code.
 A jog is considered queenside if its indentation is 2 stops or more greater than the rune column.
 Otherwise, the jog is considered kingside.